Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons

 will imply that {\it the width of the energy density may remain finite even after the system is no longer driven}, $\sigma_{\epsilon} >0$.
 In glassy systems that, by their defining character, cannot achieve true equilibrium (and thus satisfy Eq. (\ref{more_is_different})) on relevant experimental time scales, the link to the external bath is effectively excised since the dynamics are so slow that little flow may appear.
+Here, the finite long time averages of Eq. (\ref{olta:eq}) may be employed.
 If, in such instances, the probability density becomes time independent on measurable time scales then only an effective equilibrium (different from the true equilibrium defined by an equilibrium ensemble for the Hamiltonian defining the system) may be reached.
-That is, in systems with an effective equilibrium, at sufficiently long times, the probability density $P(\epsilon')$ may be history independent and be a function of only a few global state variables yet differ from the conventional equilibrium statistical mechanics probability density in which the standard deviations of all intensive quantities vanish, e.g., $\sigma_{\epsilon} =0$.
+That is, in systems with an effective equilibrium at sufficiently long times, see Section \ref{sec:effective}, the probability density $P(\epsilon')$ may be history independent and be a function of only a few global state variables yet differ from the conventional equilibrium statistical mechanics probability density in which the standard deviations of all intensive quantities vanish, e.g., $\sigma_{\epsilon} =0$.
 Since the probability density determines all observable properties of the system, interdependences between the state variables (i.e., equations of state) may result \cite{me}.
 Such a nearly static effective long time equilibrium distribution bears some resemblance to ``prethermalization'' in perturbed, nearly-integrable, models and other systems, e.g., \cite{prethermal1, prethermal2,prethermal3,prethermal4,prethermal5}.
+Indeed, if local observables do not vary rapidly in time then, by the Heisenberg equations of motion, these observables nearly commute with the Hamiltonian (and constitute nearly integrable constants of motion).
 We remark that by applying the Mastubara-Matsuda transformation \cite{MM} (similar to that invoked in Section \ref{gbose}), we may map the prethermalized three-dimensional spiral spin states of \cite{prethermal5} to establish the existence of long-lived effective equilibrium crystals of hard-core bosons.